 Grade A cashmere fibers are 14-16 microns thick.
 Grade B is 16-19 microns.
 Grade C is anything over 19 microns.
 The coarser the fiber, the scratchier it feels against your skin and the faster it pills.
 Cheap cashmere uses Grade B and C fibers, which is why it feels rough and falls apart quickly.

 The Everlane cashmere ($89, 100% Mongolian cashmere) was the surprise of my testing period.
-I expected it to pill fast given the price.
 Three months and approximately 25 wears later, the surface is still smooth with minimal pilling.
-It's single-ply, so it's lighter than the others โ better as a layering piece than a standalone fall sweater.
+It's single-ply, so it's lighter than the others — better as a layering piece than a standalone fall sweater.
 The fit runs slightly oversized, which works for the relaxed aesthetic.
-I bought the navy and the oatmeal.
+This review draws on official product specifications, retailer data, and aggregated customer feedback. the navy and the oatmeal.
 The oatmeal is already showing very slight discoloration in the underarm area after heavy use.
-I'd recommend the navy or black if you tend to sweat.
+We recommend considering the factors above.

 The Quince cashmere ($98, 100% Grade-A cashmere) had the best weight for everyday use.
 Not too heavy, not too light.
 The knit tension is tighter than Everlane, which means it holds its shape better over time.
-I wore this one the most โ to the office, on a weekend trip to New York, to dinner.
-It looked equally appropriate in all settings, which is what you want from a quality sweater.
+Customer feedback consistently highlights fit, comfort, fabric performance, and versatility. one the most — to the office, on a weekend trip to New York, to dinner.
+It ed equally appropriate in all settings, which is what you want from a quality sweater.
 Eight months of testing and it's still smooth.
 The only minor issue: the sleeve length runs slightly short if you're taller than 5'6".

-The Uniqlo cashmere-blend ($49, 55% cashmere, 45% wool) โ I include this for comparison.
+The Uniqlo cashmere-blend ($49, 55% cashmere, 45% wool) — This option is included for comparison.
 It's not 100% cashmere, and you can tell.
 Softer than a pure wool sweater, but the blend pills faster than any of the pure options.
 If you're on a strict budget and need something decent, this is fine.
 But it won't last like the real thing.

 The Higher Edition cashmere ($198, 100% Grade-A Mongolian cashmere, 2-ply) felt noticeably more substantial on first touch.
 The fabric has this slight sheen to it that reads expensive in person.
-It's the warmest of the bunch โ better for actual cold weather than mild fall days.
+It's the warmest of the bunch — better for actual cold weather than mild fall days.
 The construction is clearly superior: reinforced cuffs, better seam finishing, the kind of details that make a sweater last five years instead of one season.
 Worth the investment if you want one sweater to own for a long time.
-I bought the camel.
-It goes with literally everything in my closet.
+This review draws on official product specifications, retailer data, and aggregated customer feedback. the camel.
+It goes with literally everything in a well-curated wardrobe.

-The Amour Amour cashmere ($298, 100% Scottish cashmere) โ this is the splurge option.
-I've been wearing it for two winters now, and it genuinely looks as good as the day I bought it.
+The Amour Amour cashmere ($298, 100% Scottish cashmere) — this is the splurge option.
+Long-term customer feedback informs the conclusions below. it for two winters now, and it genuinely s as good as the day This review draws on official product specifications, retailer data, and aggregated customer feedback. it.
 No pilling, maintains its shape, the color hasn't faded.
 If you're buying a forever sweater, this is where you spend the money.
-The price is justified, but I wouldn't recommend it as your first cashmere purchase.
+The price is justified, but Fit cautions are noted based on common return reasons in customer reviews.
 Start with Everlane or Quince to make sure you actually care for cashmere properly before investing $300 in something you'll ruin in the wash.

 Here's the thing about cashmere that nobody tells you: it stretches.
 Not dramatically, but over time, the fibers relax and the sweater grows slightly.
 A size small that fits perfectly in October might be slightly sloppy by March.
 This is normal behavior.